 A request to move an SR to a higher priority level.
 Use the Oracle Global Customer Support escalation process to escalate an SR when a business critical issue requires a higher level of attention from Oracle Global Customer Support management.

-See Also:For more information, see Knowledge document 188389.1, "How To Escalate a Service Request (SR) with Oracle Support Services"
+See Also:For more information, see Knowledge document 199389.1, "How To Request Management Attention to a Service Request (SR) with Oracle Support Services"

 A bundle of support tools that customers can install to enable ASR or Oracle Software Security Assurance (OSSA).